lovehifi/lmsbub/README.md

 > sudo systemctl status bupnp.service
 >
 ------------------------
-You can connect to the BubbleUPNP Server either through the Internet or locally to access and listen to your music seamlessly.
+You can connect to the BubbleUPNP Server either through the Internet or locally to access and listen to your music.
 Wait a few minutes for LMS to display the available servers.

 BubbleUPNP Server (tether) Screenshot